tamedevelopers/database/README.md

 - All Methods of usage

 ### Table
-- Takes a parameter `string of table_name`
+- Takes a parameter as `string` table_name
 ```
 $db->table('users');
 ```

 ### Insert
 - Takes one parameter as assoc array `column_name => value`
-- It returns an array data
+    - It returns an object on success or error

 ```
 $db->table('users')->insert([